tomrndom/osf-website/src/pages/index.md

         THANKS to 1,400+ contributors from 150+ orgs who made OpenStack Stein (#19!) a reality.
 There are a lot of OSS projects dominated by one company, who are changing models right  now to control the benefits($).
-        At OSF #fouropens mean more opportunity, IMHO.
+        At OIF #fouropens mean more opportunity, IMHO.
       user: '@sparkycollier'
     - name: Tim Bell
       picture: >-